harleypig/bw-serve-client/WORKFLOW.md

 2. **Maintain code quality**
    - Run `pytest` on all modified files
-   - Run `mypy` for type checking and static analysis
+   - Run `pyright` for type checking and static analysis
    - Use `pydantic` for data validation and type safety
    - Use `flake8` for code style validation
    - Use `yapf` for code formatting